Zelenskyy addresses UK lawmakers, rare trip outside Ukraine

 Associated Press

-LONDON (AP) — Ukrainian President Volodymyr Zelenskyy thanked the British people on Wednesday for their support since “Day One” of Russia’s invasion, as he addressed U.K. lawmakers during a rare trip outside his country to seek more support.
+LONDON (AP) — Ukrainian President Volodymyr Zelenskyy thanked the British people on Wednesday for their support since “Day One” of Russia’s invasion — and asked for fighter jets that would help ensure Ukraine’s victory in the war.

-“I have come here and stand before you on behalf of the brave,” the president said, paying tribute to Ukraine’s military.
-“I thank you for your bravery. … London has stood with Kyiv since Day One.”

-House of Commons Speaker Lindsay Hoyle said that lawmakers were honored that Zelenskyy had put himself at risk to make the address.

 Zelenskyy’s daring to visit Britain in a bid for more advanced weapons comes as Kyiv braces for an expected Russian offensive and hatches its own plans to retake land held by Moscow’s forces.